 Community consultation and the evolving masterplan

-If the recommendations of Harrogate Borough Council’s planning officers are approved by Councillors at their November and December meetings, then the Council’s preferred location for the new settlement will be confirmed as within the combined land area of our Maltkiln Village proposals and CEG’s Green Hammerton proposals.
+The Council is currently consulting on its draft Local Plan, which confirms the preferred location for the new settlement as being within the combined land area of our Maltkiln Village proposals and the Green Hammerton proposals.

-In the early stages of the DPD process than work would continue on how a new settlement within the combined land area should address the various constraints – such as heritage, landscape, ecology, transport, noise or environmental impacts – and how it could be developed most efficiently.
+In the early stages of the DPD process, work will continue on how a new settlement within the combined land area should address the various constraints – such as heritage, landscape, ecology, transport, noise or environmental impacts – and how it could be developed most efficiently, whist respecting existing settlement boundaries.
 We would expect to produce further masterplans at this early stage in order to demonstrate the development potential of the combined site and inform an assessment of the infrastructure requirements, including the timing of delivery for new road junctions, railway works, the new school and community facilities.

-The previous masterplan for Maltkiln Village is shown below.
-This was part of our previous submissions to the Council and we displayed this when we attended two separate public meetings arranged firstly by Green Hammerton Parish Council on 18th April 2017 and secondly by Hunsingore, Walshford and Cattal Parish Council on 8th May 2017.
+We produced a draft masterplan for Maltkiln Village as part of our previous submissions to the Council and we displayed this when we attended two separate public meetings arranged firstly by Green Hammerton Parish Council on 18th April 2017 and secondly by Hunsingore, Walshford and Cattal Parish Council on 8th May 2017.